Avaiga/taipy-doc/docs/release-notes/index.md

   edition to the Enterprise edition as it is more suitable for enterprise applications.
 - Removed support for SQL repository.
 Taipy community edition now only supports the `filesystem` repository type.
-- Two scenarios belonging to the same cycle can new have the same tag.<br/>
+- Two scenarios belonging to the same cycle can now have the same tag.<br/>
   See [issue #1292](https://github.com/Avaiga/taipy/issues/1292)

 <h4><strong><code>taipy-templates</code></strong> 4.0.0 </h4>